BU Sociology continues its national ascent! Distinguished as "top 50" program, BU...

-The Department of Sociology at Boston University is pleased to announce the Twelfth Annual Albert Morris Lecture in Sociology.
-Named in honor of the first Chair of the BU Sociology Department, this lectureship was established in 2009 after a generous gift from an anonymous alumnus.
+The Department of Sociology at Boston University is pleased to announce the 12th Annual Albert Morris Lecture in Sociology.
+Named in honor of the first Department Chair of the BU Sociology Department, this lectureship was established in 2009 after a generous gift from an anonymous alumnus.

 This event is free and open to the public.
 Reception to follow.